-For projects that are executed as part of an overarching program, have low complexity and higher tolerance for risk (e.g., SRM projects), generic QC/QA plans may be utilized, provided they are based on districtestablished QM processes.
+For projects that are executed as part of an overarching program, have low complexity and higher tolerance for risk (e.g., SRM projects), generic QC/QA plans may be utilized, provided they are based on district-established QM processes.

 Civil Works projects utilize the Review Plan to meet Design Quality Management requirements, outlined in Section 5; all other projects for any business line or stakeholder must follow the guidelines in this section.
-GUIDANCE: Should be project specific.